PanagopoulosGeorge/Financial-Forecast-Framework/README.md

 # Financial Forecasting Data Management Framework

-** This project showcases an effort to d****esign and develop a framework for managing and analyzing economic projections (such  as  GDP, headline inflation e.t.c) published by Financial institutions such as Banks and organizations like OECD and IMF.
-My endeavor to create a system for gathering and organizing data associated with economic indicator forecasts (and real measurements of the indicators) requires segmentation into distinct components, each fulfilling a specific function.**
+This project showcases an effort to design and develop a framework for managing and analyzing economic projections (such  as  GDP, headline inflation e.t.c) published by Financial institutions such as Banks and organizations like OECD and IMF.
+My endeavor to create a system for gathering and organizing data associated with economic indicator forecasts (and real measurements of the indicators) requires segmentation into distinct components, each fulfilling a specific function.

 > Data from various sources (projections and real prices) will be extracted and loaded into a database for subsequent analysis.

 ## Installation

 1. Install postgresql

+   * **Install PostgreSQL:**
+     - Download and install PostgreSQL from [here](https://www.postgresql.org/download/).
+   * **Set Up the Database:**
+     - Execute the scripts in the `install` folder in the following order to create the database, database user, database tables, and insert institutions, countries, and indicators.
 2. Execute the scripts in install folder in order to create database, db user, db tables and insert institutions, countries and indicators.
+3. Update `config.ini` within `conf` folder.
-3. **Clone the repository | Create virtual environment:**
+4. **Clone the repository | Create virtual environment:**

    ```sh
    git clone https://github.com/PanagopoulosGeorge/Financial-Forecast-Framework.git